Confinement performance predictions for a high field axisymmetric tandem mirror: The RealTwin simulation model

 With \eqref{eq:mhd_jdia}, Pleiades can be used to calculate the magnetic equilibrium by the following method: first, Pleiades is run without the plasma included; the vacuum fields and poloidal flux, $\boldsymbol{B}_{\mathrm{vac}}(R,Z)$ and $\psi_{\mathrm{vac}}(R,Z)$, produced by the current sources magnetic field coils are solved for using the Green's functions corresponding to the magnetic field coils' currents.
-After the vacuum fields are determined, the anisotropic pressure profiles given on the $(\psi, s)$ grid from CQL3D-m are mapped onto their corresponding $(\psi, s)$ location in the initial Pleiades solution.
-The value of $J_{\mathrm{dia}}$ is calculated using \eqref{eq:mhd_jdia} at each location and the grid centered area $\Delta A (\psi, s)$ is multiplied by the local value of $J_{\mathrm{dia}}(\psi, s)$ to provide a current source $I_{\mathrm{dia}}(\psi, s)$.
+After the vacuum fields are determined, the anisotropic pressures versus $(\psi, s)$ are obtained from integrating the local distribution functions evaluated by CQL3D-m and mapped onto their corresponding $(\psi, s)$ in Pleiades.
+The $(\psi, s)$ grid is preferred here over a $(\psi, B)$ grid for the flux functions as it was found to be more numerically robust.
+The value of $J_{\mathrm{dia}}$ is calculated using \eqref{eq:mhd_jdia} at each location and the grid centred area $\Delta A (\psi, s)$ is multiplied by the local value of $J_{\mathrm{dia}}(\psi, s)$ to provide a current source $I_{\mathrm{dia}}(\psi, s)$.
 The Green's functions associated with the $I_{\mathrm{dia}}(\psi, s)$ current sources are calculated and used along with previously calculated Green's functions associated with the magnetic coils to compute updated profiles of $\psi$ and $\boldsymbol{B}$ which account for diamagnetism.
 The anisotropic pressure and its derivatives are then mapped to the updated $\psi$ flux surface locations and the process is repeated until the change in $\psi$ over an iteration drops below some prescribed value $\epsilon = \Delta \psi / \psi$.
 For $\epsilon = 10^{-6}$, this typically takes $\sim 10$ iterations.
 This flux advance and current redeposition scheme is very similar to the magnetic equilibrium solution scheme used in non-inductive current drive calculations with the tokamak code ACCOME \citep{Devoto1992}.
 As the edge pressure profile is not solved for in the current version of the RealTwin, an exponential pressure drop at the plasma edge with an $e$-folding length equal to the ion Lamor radius $\rho_i$ is used.
 If the value of $\epsilon$ is made small enough and a sufficiently refined ($\psi$, $s$) grid is used in the computation, the solution to the magnetic equilibrium obtained with this method will converge to the free-boundary pressure balance solution.
 While the Green's function approach used by Pleiades is simpler to implement than a free-boundary Grad-Shafranov solver, it is more computationally expensive as Green's functions corresponding to the diamagnetic current response must be recalculated each time $\psi$ is advanced within the code.
 However, as each Green's function computation is independent, the diamagnetic currents and their associated Green's functions can be computed in parallel, so a refined $(\psi, s)$ grid can be used without incurring long computational times.